sergejsha/magnet/README.md

 val fragmentPresenter = fragmentScope.getSingle<FragmentPresenter>()
 ```

-Magnet will resolve dependencies, create objects and bind them into our scopes automatically.
+Magnet will resolve dependencies, create objects and bind them into our scopes automatically as following.

 ```
 appScope ()